-Female goldfinches are similar to winter plumage males.
-The female is not bright yellow.
-She has a yellow-olive head and a brown back.
-Her breast and belly are white, and she has an olive wash on her flanks.
-Her wings and tail are black, and she has white wingbars.
+The female goldfinch is not bright yellow, but has a yellow wash below.
+Her head is yellow-olive, and her back is brown.
+She has an olive wash on her flanks.
+Her wings and tail are black, and she has two white wingbars.

-Winter plumage males lack gold plumage.
-The head and back are brown, and the throat and breast have a yellowish wash.
-The flanks are brownish, and there is a yellow mark above the wing.
+Fall/winter plumage males look like adult females, but have less yellow below.
 Male Goldfinches molt into their bright yellow plumage at the end of the winter and out of it at the end of the summer.
-They are the only species of finch who molts twice a year.
+They are the only species of finch in their subfamily who molts twice a year.